-Spotted Owlet: Athene brama
+Spotted Owlet Athene brama |

 I am partial to owls and owlets.
 The twenty-something downwards reading this might imagine this is due to Harry Potter.
 No. I go back at least 30 years before Harry was written to life.